tgi-io/tgi-core/spec/README.md

 <blockquote><strong>log: </strong>T.getCommandEvents()<br></blockquote>
 ## [&#9664;](#-command)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-interface) &nbsp;Delta
 #### Delta Class
-<p>Deltas represent changes to models.
+Deltas represent changes to models.
 They can be applied to a store then update the model.
-They can be stored in logs as a change audit for the model.</p>
+They can be stored in logs as a change audit for the model.

 #### CONSTRUCTOR
 &nbsp;<b><i>objects created should be an instance of Delta:</i></b>
 ```javascript